T-Rizzle12/Lethal-Bots/README.md

 </br>Please note that you must be in chat range for the bot to hear you.
 If you are too far away, the bot will not respond to your command.
 If both you and the bot have a walkie-talkie, you can use the command in the chat and the bot will respond to it.

+Note: The bot will also respond to commands on the signal translator, but there is a seperate list of commands for that.
+</br>**return** - The bot will return to the ship immediately.
+</br>**jester** - The bot will check to see if there is an active jester, if there is, they will try to escape the facility immediately.

 ## How the bots work
 The bots take one of the player objects in the game and I attach an EnemyAI to it for the pathfinding code.
 </br>As a result, the game considers the bots as a human player for most intents and purposes, although there are some hacks added since the game runs most of its player logic on the client/local player only.
-</br>The bot uses states to run its AI with certain conditions that deterime when the bot changes its states.
+</br>The bot uses states to run its AI with certain conditions that determine when the bot changes its states.

 </br>BrainDead:
 </br>The Brain Dead state is when the bot dies in some way shape or form.
 In this state the bot can vote to make the ship leave early.